Ximena Bonilla, MD, PhD

 I obtained my PhD in human genetics at the University of Geneva as part of the NCCR-Frontiers in Genetics program (laboratory of Stylianos E. Antonarakis) for the genomic characterization of basal cell carcinoma of the skin, while also working in Mendelian genomics and somatic mosaicism as a disease mechanism.
 My background is in genetic diagnosis (MSc, Medical genetics, University of Glasgow, Scotland) and medicine (MD, General medicine, Universidad Autónoma de Coahuila, México).
 I joined the Rätsch lab in September 2018.

-Abstract Abstract Motivation Recent technological advances have led to an increase in the production and availability of single-cell data.
+Abstract Motivation Recent technological advances have led to an increase in the production and availability of single-cell data.
 The ability to integrate a set of multi-technology measurements would allow the identification of biologically or clinically meaningful observations through the unification of the perspectives afforded by each technology.
 In most cases, however, profiling technologies consume the used cells and thus pairwise correspondences between datasets are lost.
 Due to the sheer size single-cell datasets can acquire, scalable algorithms that are able to universally match single-cell measurements carried out in one cell to its corresponding sibling in another technology are needed.
 Results We propose Single-Cell data Integration via Matching (SCIM), a scalable approach to recover such correspondences in two or more technologies.
 SCIM assumes that cells share a common (low-dimensional) underlying structure and that the underlying cell distribution is approximately constant across technologies.
-It constructs a technology-invariant latent space using an auto-encoder framework with an adversarial objective.
+It constructs a technology-invariant latent space using an autoencoder framework with an adversarial objective.
 Multi-modal datasets are integrated by pairing cells across technologies using a bipartite matching scheme that operates on the low-dimensional latent representations.
 We evaluate SCIM on a simulated cellular branching process and show that the cell-to-cell matches derived by SCIM reflect the same pseudotime on the simulated dataset.
-Moreover, we apply our method to two real-world scenarios, a melanoma tumor sample and a human bone marrow sample, where we pair cells from a scRNA dataset to their sibling cells in a CyTOF dataset achieving 93% and 84% cell-matching accuracy for each one of the samples respectively.
+Moreover, we apply our method to two real-world scenarios, a melanoma tumor sample and a human bone marrow sample, where we pair cells from a scRNA dataset to their sibling cells in a CyTOF dataset achieving 90% and 78% cell-matching accuracy for each one of the samples, respectively.